+'''

 IDBG = 0 or 10: default fixed format for both bodies and regions

+'''
-= -10: high-accuracy fixed format for bodies; default fixed region

-= -100: high-accuracy fixed format for bodies; region fixed format allowing more than 10000 regions

-= 100: default fixed format for bodies; region fixed format allowing more than 10000 regions
+- = -10: high-accuracy fixed format for bodies; default fixed region - = -100: high-accuracy fixed format for bodies; region fixed format allowing more than 10000 regions - = 100: default fixed format for bodies; region fixed format allowing more than 10000 regions

 Note however that the maximum number of regions is dimensioned to 10000 in INCLUDE file (DIMPAR).
+To take advantage of the wider format it is necessary to modify the file and to recompile the program.

-Any other IDBG value should be avoided.
+Any other value should be avoided.
 The value of IDBG is irrelevant if free format has been requested (see the GLOBAL command, p.
-145).
+140).
 If fixed format is not used, the value of IDBG is irrelevant.
 The remaining 60 characters can be used for any alphanumeric string at the user's choice.